Dave Kung, Ph.D.

 Before Joining the Dana Center

 Prior to joining the Center, Dave served as a mathematics professor for more than two decades at St. Mary’s College of Maryland.
 During his time at Maryland’s Public Honors College, he served as chair, lead revisions of the core curriculum, and established an Emerging Scholars program focused on racial equity.
+He has won regional and national awards for his teaching and service.

 Dave has also worked for Transforming Post-Secondary Education in Math (TPSE-Math), and done stints at Fudan University in Shanghai and Lingnan University in Hong Kong.
 He has served on numerous national committees, advisory boards, and editorial boards.